mauch/KATObitPipe/README.md

 will list them and describe what they do.

-A typical example of a run on the observation with CBID=1592263862 stored in a file downloads from the archive and renamed to `1592263862_sdp_l0.full.rdb` is:
+A typical example of a run on the observation with CBID=1592263862 stored in a file downloaded from the archive and renamed to `1592263862_sdp_l0.full.rdb` is:

 ```
 	$ KATCalPipe.py --flag --gzip --polcal 1592263862_sdp_l0.full.rdb